superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 ## Demo using DistMult KGE

 For our KGE model demo, we opted for the DistMult KGE algorithm.
-It works by representing the likelihood of relationships between entities (the similarity function) as a bilinear function.
-Essentially, it assumes that the score of a given triple (comprised of a head entity $h$, a relationship $r$, and a tail entity $t$) can be computed as $h^T \text{diag}(r) t$.
+It works by representing the likelihood of relationships between entities (i.e., similarity) as a bilinear function.
+Essentially, DisMult KGE assumes that the score of a given triple (comprised of a head entity $h$, a relationship $r$, and a tail entity $t$) can be computed as $h^T \text{diag}(r) t$.

 ![DistMult similarity function](../assets/use_cases/knowledge_graph_embedding/distmult.png)